rcaloras/bash-preexec/README.md

 ```

 ##Install
-You'll want to pull down the file and basically add it to your bash profile/configuration file i.e ~/.bashrc, ~/.profile, ~/.bash_profile, etc
+You'll want to pull down the file and add it to your bash profile/configuration (i.e ~/.bashrc, ~/.profile, ~/.bash_profile, etc)
 ```bash
 # Pull down our file from github and write it to our home directory as a hidden file.
 curl https://raw.githubusercontent.com/rcaloras/bash-preexec/master/bash-preexec.sh > ~/.bash-preexec.sh